 When you think of a Caribbean island, the word magic might come to mind.
 But the kind of magic found in Martinique is more than just spectacle.
 Cooking in Martinique is an art practiced by wizardly chefs who can take a very common ingredient like spiny sea urchins and work magic with them.
 With just a whisper of open sesame, they bring forth a soufflé that is positively spellbinding.
 Moreover, Martinican cuisine is a unique combination of African, French, and Caribbean traditions.

 Now for something unique.
-Jardin de Balata is a botanical garden with exotic plants from around the world that inspire creative insights in anyone with the slightest urge to create.
+Jardin de Balata is a botanical garden with alluring plants from around the world that inspire creative insights in anyone with the slightest urge to create.
 This garden was designed to reflect the landscape of nearby Antillean islands like Guadeloupe.

 Don’t miss this nostalgic site located in Trois-Ilets, Martinique.
 Built by Gilbert Larose to preserve and make you aware of the history of this island.
 Open to the public for a few months now; La Savane des Esclaves has already seen over 10,000 visitors from across the globe.
 Come to explore its grounds with many discovering what it was like for those who lived their daily lives here many centuries ago.